cucumber/cucumber-jvm/README.md

 * 2 Space indent (no tabs)
   * Gherkin

+Please do *not* add @author tags - this project embraces collective code ownership.
+If you want to know who wrote some code, look in git.
 When you are done, send a [pull request](http://help.github.com/send-pull-requests/).
 If we get a pull request where an entire file is changed because of insignificant whitespace changes we cannot see what you have changed, and your contribution might get rejected.